ResearchOct 7, 2025

 What happens when we get this right?

-This shift powers a new kind of flywheel: the post-building flywheel.
+This creates a new kind of flywheel: the post-building flywheel.
 Just as post-training makes a model useful, post-building makes an agent reliable.
-Post-training uses data to refine a model’s skills; post-building uses data to evaluate, monitor, and optimize assembled agents so those skills are applied consistently, safely, and effectively in practice.
+Post-training uses data to refine a model's skills; post-building uses data to evaluate, monitor, and optimize assembled agents so those skills are applied consistently, safely, and effectively in practice.

 The signals are already in your data.
 Find the right hill.